-Teaching assignments are made by administrators of the University, and may be changed both within the School/Department/Program and across School/Departmental/Program lines with approval from the appropriate administrative supervisors.
+Teaching assignments are made by administrators of the University and may be changed both within the department, school, or division and across departmental, school, or division lines with the appropriate administrative supervisors.

 6.4.
 Faculty Absences

 Faculty members will not miss classes without prior approval from their academic dean, except for illness or unforeseen emergency.